 Random error vs. systematic errors

 Let’s stop here for a moment and think about the implications of this.
-The research institute Forsa publishes polls in which the Social Democratic Party over a period of six years is predicted on average two percent below the median of all the polls published in that period.
+The research institute Forsa publishes polls in which the Social Democratic Party over six years is predicted on average two percent below the median of all the polls published in that period.
 This is hard to believe given that the institutes are all claiming to interview a representative group of the population.
 Even if we fully acknowledge that the polls are producing some error, there can’t be this kind of bias.
 Unless there is a systematic error in the polls, an error that occurs again and again unless they fix the system.

 And there are several ways how this error can be produced, intentionally or by accident.
-For one it might be that the group interviewed by Forsa is not representative of the full population because they have a different definition of what representative actually means (otherwise the error would be random).
-Another cause for the systematic error could be the actual wording of the questions in the interview, or the context in which the question has been asked (more often than not the institutes combine the poll with several other questions).
+For one it might be that the group interviewed by Forsa is not representative of the full population because they have a different definition of what representative means (otherwise the error would be random).
+Another cause for the systematic error could be the actual wording of the questions in the interview; or the context in which the question has been asked (more often than not the institutes combine the poll with several other questions).

 More examples, please

-Over the same period, the FGW had systematically ‘underrated’ smaller parties, and among them especially the left-wing opposition party DIE LINKE (LEFT).
+Over the same period, the FGW had systematically ‘underrated’ smaller parties, among them especially the left-wing opposition party DIE LINKE (LEFT).

 Between 2005 and 2009, the average bias for the LEFT party had been around -4%.
 What’s interesting here is to see how FGW had suddenly ‘corrected’ their prediction after the 2009 elections, in which the LEFT party had gained about 12%.